Watch or Listen Now

 So I think one of the biggest things hurdles I see and it’s so common with people is they convinced themselves that they’re not good enough.
 And yet nobody talks about it.
 We look at other people, and we think, oh, there’s so much more confident than I am.
 But really, you know, the same people are coming into my office saying I struggle with that, but yet, other people think they’re confident.
 And so it’s something that a lot of us struggle with.
 But then we sometimes Wait, people will say, Well, I want to go back to college, but I have to wait until I have the confidence to do that.
 Can you help me feel more confident?
 But the truth is, you have to do it the other way around.
 If you want to gain confidence, go back to college now, then you’ll feel better about yourself.
 Or if you say, Okay, I want to become mentally strong enough that I can start my own business.
 Now, sometimes you have to start your own business now.
 And that will help you build mental strength.
 And so it’s about saying, How do you change your behavior first, and I always encourage people act like the person And you want to become.
 So if you want to become a mentally strong person, start doing the things that mentally strong people would do.
 And challenge yourself, put yourself out there.
 And with practice, you’ll figure out, Okay, my brain underestimates me and I can do more than I give myself credit for.
 And when you consistently start doing that, you’ll train your brain to see you in a completely different light.
 And you’ll start to see yourself a little bit more accurate.
 And you can say, okay, maybe I’m not perfect, but I can do more than I thought I could.

-I need to wait until and it sounds like that’s something you need to do now.
-And to really have them you know, like, Look, look through and push through that discomfort.
+Make that switch of I need to wait until and it sounds like that’s something you need to do now.
+And to really have them you know, like, look through and push through that discomfort.
 And what is the best way to identify unproductive and negative thinking patterns?
 Like is there is there a suggested process to help us identify quicker?

 But if you were to take a look at it, you would realize that, you know, most days you’re thinking sort of the same things, whether you’re calling yourself the same names, you’re doubting yourself in the same ways, or you’re making assumptions about the world around you.
 It’s the same thing over and over again.
 And so for some people, it’s about keeping a thought diary or thought log.
 So encourage people to check in with themselves a few times a day.
 How am I feeling right now?
 Because we also don’t really recognize our emotional state, we’re pretty bad at it.

-So identifying the beliefs that no longer serves you and the kind of trying to unbeliev it
+So identifying the beliefs that no longer serves you and the kind of trying to unbelieve it almost Right, right.

 Right.
 So then the question becomes, okay, if it’s not true that I’m not good enough, then what am I?
 And just to take a look at the labels that we give ourselves or maybe the labels other people gave you if as a kid you were labeled the the nerd, maybe you like that, but maybe you didn’t.
 And maybe as an adult, you now think, Oh, I can’t get a date because I’m the nerd or you think, you know, I’m the shy kid or I’m the awkward person.
 Looking at those labels and saying, Well, what, what other labels Could I use instead of calling myself nerd maybe I’ll call myself smart.
 Or instead of referring to myself as awkward, I’ll just say I’m quirky.
 Sometimes just switching those labels makes a big difference.